 One of the hardest things to gauge as a homeowner is when is the ideal time to refinance your home mortgage.
 If anyone could precisely predict when mortgage rates will rise and fall, they could probably retire very wealthy.
 But even seasoned real estate and stock experts cannot predict the variability of mortgage rates.
+The Federal Reserve has a significant impact on the trend for mortgage interest rates.

 It’s important, however, for homeowners to have as much information as possible to decide when to refinance.
 Refinancing a home requires you to spend money on an appraisal, title search, application costs, and closing costs.